A scaling and recovering algorithm for the matrix $\varphi$-functions: Computational cost analysis and parameter selection

 \section{Computational cost analysis and parameter selection}

 In the previous section, we described how to determine the optimal scaling parameter $s^*$.
-Here, we focus on selecting the optimal degrees for the $[m/m]$ diagonal \Pant\ $\cR^{(p)}_m$ to $\varphi_p$, and we analyze the overall computational cost of the algorithm in terms of matrix multiplications.
+Here, we focus on selecting the optimal degrees for the $[m/m]$ diagonal \Pant\ $\cR^{(p)}_m$ to $\varphi_p$, and we analyze the overall computational cost of the algorithm in terms of the equivalent number of matrix multiplications.
 The algorithmic parameters are then chosen to minimize this cost.

-First, we use the Peterson--Stockmeyer scheme~\cite{past73} in line \ref{lin.cost.pade} of \Alg~\ref{alg.basic} to evaluate the numerator and denominator polynomials of $\cR^{(p)}_m(A)=D_m(A)^{-1}N_m(A)$.
+First, we use the Peterson--Stockmeyer scheme~\cite{past73} in line \ref{lin.cost.pade} of \Alg~\ref{alg.basic} to evaluate the numerator- and denominator polynomials of $\cR^{(p)}_m(A)=D_m(A)^{-1}N_m(A)$.
 We have

 where the polynomial $q$ denotes either $N_m$ or $D_m$ and

 Fasi \cite[sect.~3]{fasi19} analyzes the number of matrix multiplications required to simultaneously evaluate $N_m$ and $D_m$, which is:

 He also shows that the minimum is attained at $\tau_*$ dividing $m$, where $\tau_*=\left\lfloor\sqrt{2m}\right\rfloor$ or $\tau_*=\left\lceil\sqrt{2m}\,\right\rceil$ \cite[Lem.~2]{fasi19}.
 The sequence $\pi_m(\tau_*)$ is nondecreasing, so we are interested in the largest $m$ values among those with the same $\pi_m(\tau_*)$.
 These values represent the optimal degrees of the evaluation scheme \eqref{ps.scheme} and are given by the sequence \cite[Eq.~(19)]{fasi19}